larryshamalama/pymc/docs/source/contributing/index.md

 # Contributing

-Explaining how to contribute to PyMC

-## Code related PRs
+PyMC is an open source, collective effort.
+Find all the ways in which you can help make it better.

-## Documentation
+## Help develop PyMC

+reviewing? proofreading...

+## Help improve the documentation

 ## Others
-Issue triaging? reviewing? proofreading...
+Issue triaging

 :::{toctree}
 :hidden: